Almond Oil for Massage Therapy: Techniques, Blends, and Professional Tips

 Strategic Oil Placement

-Rather than pouring oil directly onto skin, use the \"hand-transfer\" method.
+Rather than pouring oil directly onto skin, use the "hand-transfer" method.
 Apply the warmed oil from your hands to the largest muscle groups first, then work outward.
 This technique ensures even distribution and prevents the uncomfortable sensation of cold oil hitting sensitive areas.

 Pressure Variations and Oil Response